zdsman/fsetgrp-api/README.md

 From here down are all the api calls for the service.

 ### Create Group
 Creates a new group.
 When a new group is created, an FSETGrp Admin assignement is automatically added to the group for the caller.
 Additional FSETGrp Admin assignments may be added at a later time.
-The caller is the sole owner of the group (independent of the group administator).

 An error will be returned under the following conditions:
 1. A group already exists with the same name